 There’s a couple of important steps in keeping your precious creation from cracking.
 Cracks can appear as hairline, tiny fine cracks in just the surface of the clay to huge fissures that run along the majority of a piece.
 A basic how to bake polymer clay instruction guide is below.
 90% of the time, it is one of these reasons that your clay has cracked while baking.

 - The first and most important is to make sure that your clay is fully conditioned.
-Clay that is not proper or fully conditioned has a better chance of cracking.
+Clay that is not proper or fully conditioned has a better chance of cracking while baking.

 - Make sure there are no air bubbles in your clay.
 Trapping air bubbles while conditioning clay are another top source of cracking in your clay.
 Air bubbles will also cause cracking in undesirable places if you are not careful.